StimOMatic/StimOMatic/INSTALL.md

 # Install & Usage instructions #

-The following are install and usage instructions for the *StimOmatic* software package that will run on the analysis computer.
+The following are install and usage instructions for the *StimOMatic* software package that will run on the analysis computer.
 These instructions assume that you are using a *Neuralynx* system operated by the *Cheetah* data acquisition software.

 For testing, the demo version of *Cheetah* can be used.
 This can be obtained for free from www.neuralynx.com.
-The demo version contains a demo data file that can be used for replay and to *StimOmatic* this will look just like a real system.
+The demo version contains a demo data file that can be used for replay and to *StimOMatic* this will look just like a real system.

 This version has been tested with *Cheetah* v5.6.3 and v5.3.1. and Neuralynx Router v1.2.0.
 Version of the router less than 1.2.0 are not supported nor are any version of *Cheetah* less than 5.3.1.

-## Installing StimOmatic ##
+## Installing StimOMatic ##
 ### 1) Install and run NetComRouter ###

 - download NetComRouter program [http://neuralynx.com/software/Router_v120.zip][NetComRouter]